If you're unsure whether you need a cohabitation agreement, we can help. Check if a cohabitation agreement is right for

 There are a number of reasons why you might want to transfer the ownership of a property into someone else's name.
 It could be as a result of a property sale or purchase, or it could be because of a divorce or a death.

 In this article we explore some of the most common reasons why you might want to transfer ownership of a property, and how to go about doing it.

 Transferring a property that has been purchased or sold

 In the final stages of the conveyancing process, the buyer’s Conveyancer will register the property in the name of the buyer with HM Land Registry.
 Once this is done, ownership of the property will have been legally transferred from the seller to the buyer.

 If a property is owned jointly by two or more people, but one or more names need to be removed from the title there is a set procedure for this.
 This typically happens following a divorce or separation.
 It can also happen if siblings or friends have purchased a property together and certain people later want to be released from the ownership.

 If you have found yourself in this situation, a Conveyancer will able to help you complete the property transfer.

-If you are transferring a property into one person’s name following separation or divorce, you should also speak to a Family Lawyer about how best to protect your position.
+If you are transferring a property into one person’s name following separation or divorce, you should also speak to a family law solicitor about how best to protect your position.
 This is important, regardless of whether you are the one who is moving out (in which case, you may wish to claim your share in the property) or you are the one staying (in which case, you will want to avoid your ex making a claim later down the line).

 In order to transfer a property into one person’s name, you will need to complete a ‘Transfer of Whole of Registered Title’ form and send it to HM Land Registry, along with the correct fee and identity verification forms.